 University (ITE) inspections - Inspections are in the spring and summer terms (Phase 2 and 3).
 Providers are normally notified of inspections on a Wednesday and inspectors visit schools during the following week.
-University tutors will support schools and trainees with preparations.
+Lead mentors (university) will support schools and trainees with preparations.

-SCHOOL EXPERIENCE DOCUMENTATION
+SECTION 6: SCHOOL EXPERIENCE DOCUMENTATION